-The 22nd Conference on Atmospheric and Oceanic Fluid Dynamics, sponsored by the American Meteorological Society and organized by the AMS Committee on Atmospheric and Oceanic Fluid Dynamics, will be held 24-28 June 2019 at the Holiday Inn by the Bay in Portland, ME.
+The 22nd Conference on Atmospheric and Oceanic Fluid Dynamics, sponsored by the American Meteorological Society and organized by the AMS Committee on Atmospheric and Oceanic Fluid Dynamics, will be held 24-28 June 2019 at the Holiday Inn by the Bay in Portland, Maine.
 A preliminary program as well as registration, hotel, and general information will be posted on the AMS website (http://www.ametsoc.org) by early April 2019.

 In recognition of its centennial, this year the American Meteorological Society has invited organizing committees of AMS conferences to celebrate their own histories.
 A yet-to-be-determined event at the conference will do this.
 This also suggests an opportunity to consider the nature of our conference in this Call for Papers.

 The AOFD meeting originated in 1976 as the Conference on Atmospheric and Oceanic Waves and Stability, held first in Seattle.
 The change to its current name in 1997 reflected a broadening in scope from these traditional geophysical fluid dynamics subjects, to a range of topics linked by a focus on dynamics and theory.
 Evolution of the conference continues, evidenced especially in recent years by a growing number of abstract submissions on climate-related topics.
 This broadening reflects both natural changes in the scientific focus of the community, as well as intentional shifts in topic solicitations.
 What has not changed is that the AOFD Conference brings together researchers from different sub-disciplines for a one-week, single-session meeting that puts all presentations in front of all participants.